trisulnsm/dinodoc/trisuldocs/docs/ag/domain/storage_arch.md

 Storing them in the clear :

-- makes Trisul an attractive target for attackers
+- Makes Trisul an attractive target for attackers
-- makes disposal and reuse of disks risky
+- Makes disposal and reuse of disks risky
-- makes enterprise network admins nervous about such systems
+- Makes enterprise network admins nervous about such systems

 Trisul encrypts all content by default using AES-128 in CTR mode.
 The disk subsystem never sees clear text packets.